 Ir.
 A. Davidson award

-The prize aims to encourage young talent and is intended for a young precision engineer who has worked for some years in a company or institute and who has a demonstrable performance record that has been recognised internally and externally.
+The prize aims to encourage young talent and is intended for a young precision engineer who has worked for some years in a company or institute and who has a demonstrable performance record that has been recognized internally and externally.
 Candidates must also use their enthusiasm to have a positive effect on young colleagues.

 Lennino Cacace (AC Optomechanix) wins Ir.
 A. Davidson Award 2018